 }

-The Challenges of Email Validation
+Challenges of Email Validation in React

-• All front-end methods, from browser validation to external libraries, only check syntax.
-They cannot verify if a mailbox exists or can receive emails.
-This check requires server-side network calls, a step beyond React's scope.
+- All front-end methods, from regex to external libraries, only check syntax.
+They cannot confirm if an email address actually exists or can receive mail.
+True deliverability verification requires network calls to check DNS and SMTP records from a server.

 Validate Emails with Abstract API